learn-co-students/chicago-web-102620/intro-siniatra-mvc/lesson.md

 ### CRUD

-We're familiar with the common CRUD actions: create, read, update, and destroy.
+We"re familiar with the common CRUD actions: create, read, update, and destroy.

 ### REST